The Great Shark Escape

 • Starcatchers are “a small group of people . . .
 There have been Starcatchers on Earth for centuries, Peter.
 Even we don’t know how long.
 But our task is always the same: to watch for the starstuff, and to get to it, and return it, before it falls into the hands of the Others.”
 The Others misuse starstuff to gain power.

-• Starcatchers have learned the language of porpoises, which are extremely intelligent creatures.
-They work together often to find any starstuff that falls in the ocean.
-Molly speaks with a porpoise several times, in their language of clicks and squeaks.
+• Starcatchers have learned the language of porpoises, bears, and wolves.
+They work together often to find and return any starstuff that falls to earth.

 Spiritual Content